 Tony and Sam’s preliminary hearing was originally set for 12/22/2016 but was delayed to 01/23/2017.
 I will update here after the preliminary hearing.

 We’ve been able to bring a lot of attention to food waste and hunger through this so far.
-Check out some of the media stories that have been done:
+Check out some of the press coverage:

 We’ve got good news!

 Thanks to incredible support from all of YOU the charges against Tony and Sam have been dropped!
 The story spread nationwide through media outlets including NPR, Washington Post, and NowThis and this victory has set a precedent for anyone possibly arrested for dumpster diving for food in the future!
 100s of thousands people raised their voices, shared our story, and contacted CVS and the court in Pennsylvania and there is no doubt that this was dropped because of public pressure.
 This was an example of the police preying on innocent people with only a small voice.
 All too often they can take advantage of innocent people, knowing that they won’t be able to defend themselves.
 But together our small voices made one huge voice that overpowered and prevailed.